Progress Windows, MESSAGE, ERROR and CONFIRM Functions

 The MESSAGE function has the following syntax.

 The MESSAGE function executes asynchronously, which means that MESSAGE is not executed until the function from which it was called ends or another function requests user input.
 The function is useful for notifying the user that some processing has been successfully completed.

-For an example of the MESSAGE function, see codeunit 83 in the CRONUS International Ltd. demonstration database.
-The code in the OnRun trigger converts a quote into a sales order and then displays a message.
+For an example of the MESSAGE function, see codeunit 83 in the standard application.
+The code in the OnRun trigger converts a Quote into a Sales Order and then displays a message.
 The message is generated by the following code.